 3A.
 Katarina Mihelič b.
 1914.
 At this time, it is unknown what happened to her afterwards.

 3B.
 Ana Mihelič b.
-1920 at the Mentanova house in Vinica. died at the age of 79.
+1920 in Vinica 8. died at the age of 79.
 At this time, it is unknown if she was ever married or had children.